Time to have a Heart-to-Heart

 By using this method many of my clients are gaining much lower readings.
 Tests in any form are stressful especially if there is a genetic predisposition, or stress because you don't want medication.
 You often hear and also something my clients tell me "once you start medication it's for life.”
 But diseases such as high blood pressure, high cholesterol, diabetes are all "lifestyle" problems.
-So, if we change our lifestyle, we should be able to reduce our medication.
+So, if we change our lifestyle, we may be able to discuss reducing medication with our doctor.

 The side effects of medication.

 Consider ibuprofen for the headache, it just doesn't go to our head, it acts on all parts of our body.
 What does it mean that many medications give some people side-effects such as headache, nausea, dizziness for days when their first taken?
 Is that good for us?
 Generally, we are told not to worry, the body will get used to the medication and the side-effects will pass.
 I really do wonder what that means as the effect on the body is still the same, it's the same medication so what exactly is happening when the side-effects cease?

 What about 50 kg woman versus 150 kg man?
 Not just the weight but the relative size of the liver.
 Does it have more space to detox chemicals?
 I'm sorry that in this article I can offer no answers all I'm doing is posing questions and the research is outside the remit of what this article is about.
 Questions, perhaps you can ask your doctor.